SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of NAPCO Security Technologies, Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of October 30, 2023 – (NASDAQ: NSSC)

 NEW YORK, Oct.
-02, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of NAPCO Security Technologies, Inc.
+06, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of NAPCO Security Technologies, Inc..

 Shareholders who purchased shares of NSSC during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.